nicozerep-lab/vercel-ai-gateway-embeddings-demo/README.md

 1. Clone the repository you created above: `git clone <repo-url>`
 1. Link it to a Vercel project: `vc link` or `vc deploy`
 1. Pull environment variables with `vc env pull`
+   - If you prefer managing secrets manually, copy `.env.local.example` to `.env.local` and fill in your own values.
+This file is git-ignored so you can keep credentials out of version control.
 1. Install packages with `pnpm i` (or `npm i` or `yarn i`)
 1. Run a database migration with `pnpm db:migrate && pnpm db:push`
 1. Run the development server with `vc dev` and open http://localhost:3000 to try the chatbot